MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

 - `tabs/src/components/Tab.jsx` contains the code to implement the UI of your app.
 - `tabs/src/components/TabConfig.jsx` contains the code to implement the UI that configures your app.

 Teams requires several tabs at runtime, such as the privacy notice, terms of use, and configuration tabs.
-The code for the privacy notice and terms of use are in the same directory.
+The code for the privacy notice and terms of use is also placed in the same directory.

-When you add the cloud functionality, additional directories are added to the project.
+When you add the cloud functionality, Teams Toolkit adds the necessary directories to the project.
 Note that the `api` directory holds the code to any Azure Functions you write.

 ## Run your app locally